 At the public policies level were outlined three types of impact: economic, social and environmental, which can vary in intensity from one policy to another [10].
 In the literature there is no universally accepted definition of what constitutes "social" effects.
 The most social effects may be limited to the following types of impact, namely: i.
 Employment (including rights standards and the labor market); ii. revenues; iii. access to services (health, education, social services, etc.); iv. respect for fundamental rights (including equal opportunities); v. public health and safety [11].
 Given this classification, scientific approach in this article focuses on the features ex-ante evaluation of the social impact of active policies on employment.
 The main criteria on which the ex-ante assessment of social impact is made are: efficiency, effectiveness and coherence (internal and external).
-Among the specific techniques we can mention the following: SWOT analysis, micro-simulation technique (MS), macro-economic modelling, case studies, analysis of causality, experiment, etc. At the end of the article are presented some constraints, general limitations that the evaluation team had to take into account.
+Of the specific techniques used for evaluation of social impact, mention: SWOT analysis, micro-simulation technique (MS), macro-economic modelling, case studies, analysis of causality, experiment, etc. At the end of the article are presented some constraints, general limitations that the evaluation team must consider.

-3. Ex-ante evaluation stages of an active policy on the labor market in rural areas
+3. Ex-ante evaluation stages of an active policy on the labor market in rural area

-Assessing the impact of policy measures involves collecting, processing, analysing and processing data, which means establish a scientific research tool for reaching it.
+Assessing the impact of policy measures involves collecting, processing, analysing and interpreting data, which means foundation of a scientific research tool for reaching it.
 Good assessment requires consideration of several factors that can modify the design of initially proposed measure, namely: